Shagshag/prestashop-documentation/RequestSqlCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\RequestSql.php line 35
+* This property is defined in [classes/RequestSql.php line 35](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/RequestSql.php#35)

 ### $tested